By Jeanette Foresta

 The mild aching fever that marked the early flu had turned into violent pneumonia.
 Victims became blue or purple, and they died within three days of catching the disease.
 Surgeons performing autopsies found lungs damaged to a far greater extent than in normal cases of pneumonia.

 In the US and the armed forces, public health services were mobilized to check the spread of the disease.
 Unfortunately, so little was known about the flu that doctors were unable to cure the illness outright.
 One of the few preventive measures available was a gauze mask that covered the nose and mouth.

 Officials tried their best to detect flu cases early and isolate the victims.
 Public meetings were banned and schools were closed.
 Flu cases were particularly prevalent among doctors and nurses, the very persons the public looked to for help.
 Still, everywhere, untrained workers rose up to take their places.

 However, the plague went on.
 Victims died unattended and bodies went unburied.
 In Philadelphia, steam shovels were used to dig common graves and in New York, street cleaners were used as gravediggers.

 Then gradually, the disease subsided in the U.S. and throughout the world.
 It flourished briefly in 1919, but the worst was over.

-All of the pictures I found during a renovation of my home.
+All of the pictures were found during a renovation of my house.
 The Story was in a newspaper from 1948.
 It was used as insulation by a former owner.